 If you’ve got a hunger spot, you’ll find two excellent restaurants on the premises of Orange Beach Marina.
 Palms Bar & Grille is great for casual waterfront dining while Calypso’s is an island favorite featuring the best of the Caribbean.
 At Zeke’s Landing, Wolf Bay Lodge is the downstairs restaurant by the docks at Zeke’s Landing.
 It offers home-style Southern cooking, seafood and more in a casual, family-friendly atmosphere.
 At the Shrimp Basket at Zeke’s, you can enjoy a refreshing cocktail inside the café or under a covered patio while waiting for your perfectly grilled, steamed or fried seafood.

-There are lots of recreational opportunities along the Coastal Connection, but if fishing sets the order for your day, then you’ll want to be geared up to catch the big one.
-Mo Fishin Bait & Tackle (26641 Perdido Beach Blvd.
-(Highway 182), Unit C, Orange Beach; 251-974-3474) is located at Zeke’s Marina at the center of the strip next to Perdido Beach Boulevard.
-Mo’s is one of several places to find live bait, rod and reel combinations and just about anything else you could possibly want to meet your fishing needs.
+There are lots of recreational opportunities along the Coastal Connection, and if fishing sets the order for your day, there are plenty of places along the strip to find live bait, rod and reel combinations and just about anything else you could possibly want to meet your fishing needs.

 Take off on a geocaching treasure hunt, get lost on purpose on a coastal hideaway, head out for a day of charter fishing or dine your way from one great restaurant to the next.